mosip/documentation/docs/id-authentication-internal-service-developer-guide.md

 2\.
 Unzip Apache Maven and move the unzipped folder in ```C:\Program Files``` and `settings.xml` to "conf" folder `C:\Program Files\apache-maven-3.8.4\conf`.

 3\.
-Install Eclipse, open the `lombok.jar` file and wait for some time until it completes the scan for Eclipse IDE and then click `Install/Update`.
+Install Eclipse, open the `lombok.jar` file, wait for some time until it completes the scan for the Eclipse IDE, and then click `Install/Update`.

 <img src="_images/lombok-configuration.png" width="750" height="450">

 4\.
 Check the Eclipse installation folder `C:\Users\userName\eclipse\jee-2021-12\eclipse` to see if the `lombok.jar` is added.
-By doing this, you don't have to add the dependency of `lombok` in your `pom.xml` file separately as it is auto-configured by Eclipse.
+By doing this, you don't have to add the dependency of `lombok` in your `pom.xml` file separately, as it is auto-configured by Eclipse.

 5\.
 Configure the JDK (Standard VM) with your Eclipse by traversing through `Preferences → Java → Installed JREs`.